sameepv21/Human_Pose_Estimation/README.md

 * The device needs at least 4 cores to run this project.

 # Installation and Running
+> It is important to run the following commands in the exact sequence in which they appear otherwise there are chances that errors may arise and the program won't run successfully.
 * Clone the repository using the below command
 ```bash
 git clone https://github.com/sameepv21/Human_Pose_Estimation.git